danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 send(crossinline message: () -> String)
 ```

-However, it appears that those three are the only parameter modifiers present, and that they are parameter keywords (or weak keywords), which means that they are keywords when it is applicable, and if not, they are identifiers.
-That, in fact, allows us to use the same syntax for Argument labels in Kotlin as in Swift:
+However, it appears that those three are the only parameter modifiers present and are parameter keywords (or weak keywords), meaning that they are keywords when applicable, and if not, they are identifiers.
+That allows us to use the same syntax for Argument labels in Kotlin as in Swift:

 ```kotlin
 fun send(message: String,
          withDelayBeforeSending delay: Delay = Delay.DEFAULT_DELAY) { //... }
 ```

-Even though, there were several other approaches proposed, one with using the `as` keyword to specify the parameter name (with argument label taking the place before the type specification):
+Even though there were several other approaches proposed, one using the `as` keyword to specify the parameter name (with the argument label taking place before the type specification):

 ```kotlin
 fun send(message: String,
          withDelayBeforeSending: Delay = Delay.DEFAULT_DELAY as delay) { //... }
 ```

-However, there are several problems that has to be solved for this syntax: where to add modifiers to such value parameter?
+However, there are several problems that have to be solved for this syntax: Where do we add modifiers to such value parameters?
 Before `withDelayBeforeSending` or before `delay`?
 If we use it in primary constructors, where do we place `var` and `val`?

-The other possible syntax approach uses brackets for specifying argument labels, while placing labels in the same place as in Swift:
+The other possible syntax approach uses brackets for specifying argument labels while placing labels in the same place as in Swift:

 ```kotlin
 fun send(message: String,